 Accountants aren’t here for the sole purpose of filing your taxes, which is something that a lot of people fail to realise.
 A reputable, experienced small business accountant will have dealt with hundreds of clients in your exact situation.
 They probably know exactly what you’re worried about, and can help you navigate your state and city’s rules, regulations, and compliance requirements.
 They can even give you some insight into what has worked for their most successful clients.

 4. Accountants Make Growth Easier

 Do you know when it’s a good time to expand?
 Is now a good time to take on new staff?
 Most entrepreneurs like to go with their gut when making these sorts of decisions, and business acumen is a large part of successfully running a company, but you really do minimise your risk when you have someone to watch your financial back.
-A good accountant can help pinpoint when business picks up, and when you should think about stocking up or taking on extra orders.
+A good accounting firm can help pinpoint when business picks up, and when you should think about stocking up or taking on extra orders.
 You don’t even have to meet up in person to talk these sorts of issues – the internet and online collaboration means you can run an idea by your accountant, see what they say, and then act on their advice.

 5. You Need to Make Savings

 Outsourcing to an accountant might seem like an odd way to make a saving.
 After all, you will have to pay a retainer fee for their services.
 However, one of the key roles of an accountant is also to analyse your expenses and identify any errors.
 If you are spending too much in one area, they might be able to offer some recommendations for you to implement.

 From cutting down on spending in the office to changing suppliers for manufacturing, there are several changes you could make.
 It might take another pair of eyes to find them for you.